NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Migrate the existing comments

-Reformating existing doc-comments but also filtering out those who are not part of a documentation. e.g., Whether they are just empty or contain irrelevant information.
+Reformatting existing doc-comments in Nixpkgs, but also filtering out false-positives, i.e. those that should not be part of the API documentation.

 ## Editor support